bamlab/dev-standards/react-native/debugging/differences-between-ios-and-android.s.md

 ## Checks

-If I am in one of the cases below, I made sure to check me feature on both ios and android before deploying for validation.
+If I am in one of the cases below, I made sure to check my feature on both ios and android before deploying to the validation platform.

 ## I modified the native code